LilFinch/OmniScript/README.md

 # OmniScript

-OmniScript is a repo for crowdsourced tutorials that covers most of programming languages (Java, C, C++, Python, etc..), frameworks (Ajax, AngularJS, etc..), IDEs (Arduino, Processing, etc..), and special libraries (image processing, NLP, Chatbots, etc..)
+OmniScript is a repo for crowdsourced tutorials that covers most of programming languages (Java, C, C++, Python, etc..), frameworks (Ajax, AngularJS, etc..), IDEs (Arduino, Processing, etc..), and special libraries for (image processing, NLP, Chatbots, etc..)

 Everyone is welcome to contribute to this repo regardless of your level of familiarity, contribute by adding to source code examples and/or writing a concise tutorial.